gradlewClean/table-app/README.txt

-This is app of table of employees.
+This is app table of employees.
 You can add, change, remove employees and this data.